<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1848229112468421&amp;ev=PageView&amp;noscript=1">

 Skilled apprentices start with the right training that develops genuine capability on site and supports them from day one to qualification.

 Carpenters use a range of techniques to construct residential and commercial buildings and infrastructure.
-The carpentry trade allows you to work outdoors with your hands, and can lead to opportunities to work for yourself as a sub-contractor.
+The carpentry trade allows you to work outdoors with your hands and can lead to opportunities to work for yourself as a sub-contractor.

 Blue Dog Training's CPC30220 Certificate III in Carpentry course is self-paced and flexible, with a strong focus on the practical skills developed in the workplace.
 Our training is also suitable for school-based apprentices, part-time apprentices or mature-aged apprentices.